Guscode/cds-visual-exam/Assignment_3/README.md

 # Assignment 3: Edge Detection

+The goal of the assignment is to find text and characters using edge detection.
+The script detect_edges.py will take either one or multiple images and input, and output contoured images as well as text files generated with tesseract.

 To run this code, please follow the guide for activating the virtual environment in [cds-visual-exam](https://github.com/Guscode/cds-visual-exam).

 To test the script, in the virtual environment, please run: